davfiocchi/covid-data-plots-ita/README.md

 The data is provided by Civil Protection Department (Dipartimento Protezione Civile) and can be found [here](https://github.com/pcm-dpc/COVID-19)

 I made this script for me to have a better understanding of what is the COVID situation like in Italy.
-I hope that it might be useful also for others!
+I hope that others will find it useful as well!

 ### How do I get set up?